 Director, Centre for Comparative Corporate Governance (CCCG), Deakin Law School

 In early 2013 Professor Jean du Plessis, School of Law, Director, Centre for Comparative Corporate Governance (CCCG), Deakin Law School, Deakin University (Australia), was awarded the Anneliese Maier Research Award by the German Alexander von Humboldt Foundation.
 He was nominated for this award by Professor Ingo Saenger, University of Muenster (Germany).
 The award covers the period 1 March 2013 – 28 February 2018.
-The central theme of research that will is explored under this award fis the further internationalisation of the German corporate law and corporate governance systems.
+The central theme of research that is explored under this award is the further internationalisation of the German corporate law and corporate governance systems.
 This is done under the general banner, International Corporate Governance and Law (ICGL).

 As part of the expectations under the Award, a Forum was held on 4 November 2013 in Muenster (Germany).
 All the papers delivered at this Forum were published in a Special Issue of the European Business Law Review.